-- An informational/explanatory scoring rubric can be found beginning on page 78.
-You may find it helpful to read and discuss this rubric with a parent or another adult. - The rubric shows you what is needed to produce a strong piece of informational/explanatory writing. - The rubric is important to understand.
-It tells you what to add to your informational/explanatory writing. - Informational/explanatory writing on the EOG assessment will be scored using this rubric.
+- Scoring rubrics can be found beginning on page 67.
+You may find it helpful to read and discuss these with a parent or another adult. - The rubrics show you what is needed to produce a strong piece of writing. - Rubrics are important to understand.
+They tell you what to add to your writing. - Writing on the EOG assessment will be scored using these rubrics.

-Informational/explanatory texts: Pieces of writing that inform or explain something to the reader.
-(W2)
+Informational/explanatory texts are pieces of writing that inform or explain something to the reader.
+(W2D)